paularmstrong/build-tracker/docs/docs/guides/contributing.md

 ---
-id: development
+id: contributing
-title: Development
+title: Contributing to Build Tracker
-sidebar_label: Development
+sidebar_label: Contributing
 ---

-Thank you for your interest in helping out with Build Tracker!
+> Thank you for your interest in helping out with Build Tracker!
 This is a project done with joy and care, out of our free time.
 Before getting started, please familiarize yourself with the [Contributor Covenant Code of Conduct](https://github.com/paularmstrong/build-tracker/blob/next/CODE_OF_CONDUCT.md).

 ---